 The rotating and stationary primary seals are the most vital sealing points.
 The faces of the mechanical seals press together with the force of a spring.
-To make the mating surface as flat as possible, surfaces are lapped flat and machinists use high-precision light-band optical measurement to ensure accuracy.
+In some cases, mechanical seals can also come as hydraulically balanced, in which case the fluid takes over from spring pressure to keep faces together while the pump is running.
+To make the mating surface as flat as possible, surfaces are lapped flat and machinists use high-precision light-band optical flats to ensure accuracy.

 - Reliability & Reduced Downtime: Long-term reliability and less downtime deliver a better return on investment.